-Cardiff University's Centre for Late Antique Religion and Culture (CLARC) is launching a new journal for inter-disciplinary research into the post-classical and late antique period.
+Cardiff University's Centre for Late Antique Religion and Culture (CLARC) is a journal for inter-disciplinary research into the post-classical and late antique period.

 The Journal for Late Antique Religion and Culture (JLARC) is a full text, open access online Journal edited by members and associates of CLARC and published by Cardiff University.

 Contributions are welcome for a wide range of topics in the research area as defined on the homepage of the centre.

 Further information, including details of the editorial board, may be found on the website.

 Journal of Late Antiquity

 The website for the Journal of Late Antiquity at the Johns Hopkins University Press can be accessed, with such things as subscription forms and library recommendation forms.